 As Wenatchee Public schools moves to making learning personal, choosing the right place to start and build from is critical.
 Over the past few years our Instructional Technology Planning Committee has worked on the school district's long term plans for technology.

-In the fall of 2014 and 2015 we hired two outstanding former pilot teachers to lead the training and implementation of this pilot project.
+In the fall of 2014 and 2015 we hired two outstanding former 1:1 teachers to lead the training and implementation of this initiative.
 Instructional Technology Facilitators Ray Birks and Mark Woolsey are an excellent addition to our team and will enable our district to create a relevant and replicable plan for rollout to more district staff.

-The following teachers were selected and continue to be participants within our personal device pilot.
-Students were placed into the classrooms using very traditional methods; assessment scores, ability, behavior, cooperation, etc. The only exception to student placement continues to be where we have a feeder program into the pilot rooms.
+The following teachers were selected and continue to be participants within our personal device initiative.
+Students were placed into the classrooms using very traditional methods; assessment scores, ability, behavior, cooperation, etc. The only exception to student placement continues to be where we have a feeder program into the 1:1 rooms.

-Participating teaching staff are provided an iPad, an Apple TV and some other training and tools to begin to shift their thinking and teaching, thus readying them for when students also have devices.
+Participating teaching staff are provided an iPad or Chromebook, an Apple TV and some other training and tools to begin to shift their thinking and teaching, thus readying them for when students also have devices.